 Lastly, read the ingredients and reviews.
 Google ingredients you don’t know and make the decision based on your personal choices, this is especially important if you’re looking for eco-friendly, non-toxic products for babies and children.
 Reviews are equally important because this is where consumers will tell you if a product really works or not.

 Too much info?
-Skip straight ahead and search directly on Amazon by entering “zero waste shampoo” in the search bar or try our favorite (tried, tested and effective) zero waste shampoo bars:
+Skip straight ahead and search directly on EcoSwap or Amazon by entering “zero waste shampoo” in the search bar or try our favorite (tried, tested and effective) zero waste shampoo bars:

 You can make eco-friendly shampoo in a number of ways.
 Some recipes call for a soap base that you can purchase online, or soap flakes, but we really like this simple and natural recipe using soap nuts which you can decant into a recycled shampoo bottle.